-We believe that our current cash, cash equivalents and short-term investments, along with the cash we expect to generate or use for operations or access via our credit facility, will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next twelve months.
-Significant cash needs over the next twelve months include debt service of approximately \$2.4 million (\$0.2 million per month plus interest) on our outstanding term loan, along with payments under our settlement agreement with the DOJ and relator of \$0.6 million over the next twelve months, and payments under the distributor termination agreement and consulting agreements of approximately \$0.6 million.
-If these sources of cash are insufficient to satisfy our liquidity requirements, we may seek to sell additional equity or debt securities or obtain a revised or additional credit facility.
+We believe that our current cash, cash equivalents and short-term investments, along with the cash we expect to generate or use for operations or access via our revolving credit facility, will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next twelve months.
+Significant cash needs over the next twelve months include debt service of approximately \$1.2 million (\$125,000 per month plus interest) on our outstanding term loan, payments under our settlement agreement with the DOJ and Relator of \$0.6 million, and payments under the distributor termination and consulting agreement of approximately \$0.3 million.
+If our sources of cash are insufficient to satisfy our liquidity requirements, we may seek to sell additional equity or debt securities or obtain a revised or additional credit facility.
 The sale of additional equity or convertible debt securities could result in dilution to our stockholders.
 If additional funds are raised through the issuance of debt securities, these securities could have rights senior to those associated with our common stock and could contain covenants that would restrict our operations.
 Additional financing may not be available at all, or in amounts or terms acceptable to us.
 If we are unable to obtain this additional financing, we may be required to reduce the scope of our planned research and development, clinical activities and selling and marketing efforts.